Last updated on August 31st, 2021 at 10:27 am

-In other words, the background, non-HPV vaccine rate, of POI has always been relatively high.
+In other words, the background, non-HPV, vaccine rate of POI has always been well above zero.

 HPV vaccine causes infertility through primary ovarian insufficiency

 A recent article by Gruber and Shoenfeld proposed a possible link between Gardasil and POI, based on some very weak (almost useless) evidence.
 Gruber and Shoenfeld seem to ignore widespread and robust evidence that the HPV vaccine isn’t related to POI.
 For example, a case control study of nearly 1 million teenage girls showed no incidence of POI within 180 days of HPV vaccine.

 A broad, unbiased review by Hawkes et al. of the safety of the HPV vaccines have found – almost nothing.

 In the nearly 9 years since the introduction of the HPV vaccine, which included over 170 million doses of Gardasil, only six cases of POI have been reported after an HPV vaccination.
 That’s an incidence rate of around 0.003 per 100,000 far below the non-HPV vaccine risk of around 22 per 100,000.
 In other words, and I know this is not a proper use of statistics, getting the HPV vaccine theoretically reduces the risk of POI.
 Again, my statistical example would cause my statistics professor in grad school to have a stroke.